Find Your Perfect School

 2500 North River Road Manchester, NH 03106

-SNHU’s R.N. to MSN program is, indeed, the fastest way to earn your degrees, save on tuition, and earn credits necessary to sit for the R.N. licensure exam.
+SNHU’s R.N. to MSN program is, indeed, the fastest way to earn your degrees, save on tuition, and earn the credits necessary to sit for the R.N. licensure exam.
 Plus, candidates can transfer up to 90 credits to the program, meaning a faster completion time.
 Candidates with an unencumbered R.N. license can transfer 45 credits more, too!

 Students learn the best theory and practices of advanced nursing that can be applied in their workplaces.
 The coursework includes safe nursing practice, health promotion and disease prevention, and quality patient outcomes.